httpwg/http-extensions/draft-ietf-httpbis-priority.md

 HTTP connection, they SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.

-In both cases, the set of priority parameters is encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
+In both cases, the set of priority parameters is encoded as a Structured Fields Dictionary ({{!STRUCTURED-FIELDS}}).

 This document defines the urgency(`u`) and incremental(`i`) parameters.
 When receiving an HTTP request that does not carry these priority parameters, a